-- a) Evaluation of Reading skills with special reference to test of rates of reading-(Time limit methods & amount limit method) - b) Developing Skills and Techniques for searching Information from reference sources - c) Problems faced by children in reading causes and remedies
+- a) Evaluation of Reading skills with special reference to test of rates of reading-(Time limit methods & amount limit method) - b) Developing Skills and Techniques for searching Information from reference sources

-- 1) Developing a reading test on school students for miscue analysis. - 2) Analysis of any language text book. - 3) Analysis of two articles/editorials/advertisements from a newspaper/Magazine etc.. - 4) Writing a book review and critically analyzing the contents and language of the text.
+- 1) Developing a reading test on school students for miscue analysis. - 2) Analysis of any language text book. - 3) Analysis of two articles/editorials/advertisements from a newspaper/Magazine etc. - 4) Writing a book review and critically analyzing the contents and language of the text.